News

 News and updates

-INTEC GMK delivers for the SENJA power plant (Norway) a 900 kW ORC unit
+The SENJA power plant (Norway) is supplied with a 900 kW ORC unit

 August 2025